 Whether physical activity is aerobic (with oxygen, Slow Twitch) or anaerobic (without oxygen, Fast Twitch) is determined by “effort.”
-An all out “effort”, like sprinting, high intensity training (HIT), burst training and high intensity interval training (HIIT) demand a high power output and always go the anaerobic route.
-While activities demanding little or no “effort”, like sleeping, sitting, standing, walking and jogging go in the direction of aerobic activity, with low power requirement and consequently little wellness value.
+An all out effort done in shorter bursts, like sprinting, high intensity training (HIT), burst training and high intensity interval training (HIIT) are anaerobic.
+While activities like sleeping, sitting, standing, walking and jogging are considered aerobic activity, with low power requirement and consequently little wellness value.

-Although aerobic exercise is beneficial when compared to a serious sedentary lifestyle, it has minimal value on its own when compared to anaerobic training.
+Although aerobic exercise is beneficial when compared to a sedentary lifestyle, it has minimal value on its own when compared to anaerobic training.

 There are two main energy systems for anaerobic work and one energy system for aerobic work that in a continuum produce the required ATP differently, but blend into each other as the activity progresses.
 They are the Maximum Power Level or ATP-PC System, the Moderate Power Level or Glycolytic System and the Low Power Level or Oxidative System.

 Maximum Power Level or ATP-PC System

 When rested, before any activity, a small reserve of adenosine triphosphate (ATP), together with phosphocreatine (PC) is available as ATP-PC for an immediate source of energy, to use any time instantly, without oxygen, good for a maximum of 11 to 13 seconds of all out “full effort”.
 During this short ATP-PC phase a person can produce 100% of potential power driven by the Fast Twitch muscle fibers.

 Moderate Power Level or Glycolytic System